Updated: Aug 25

 For crisp, flaky Balushahi, avoid overcrowding the pan.
 Also the dough will expand to 1 ½ times the size while frying.

-Remove from pan and drain on a kitchen towel.
+Remove the Badushah from pan and drain on a kitchen towel.
 Allow the Balushahi to completely cool down before dunking in the sugar syrup.

 Remove the syrup soaked Balushahi and place on a tray for the sugar to set and crystalise and your traditional Indian dessert - Balushahi or Badushah is ready to serve / eat.
 You could garnish it with slivered dry fruits before serving.